preshpi/noteeey/README.md

-# Noteey web app
+# Noteey
+Noteey is a note-taking web application for taking notes, writing articles, and so on.
+Unlike other note-taking applications, noteey has a color-personalized feature where users can pick a random color that they want their app to look like aside from the dark and light mode feature.

 ## Getting Started

-The following section provides detailed explanations on how to set up the project.
-Please refer to the subsequent instructions for step-by-step guidance.
+The following section provides detailed explanations of how to set up the project.
+I'd like you to please refer to the following instructions for step-by-step guidance.

 ### Prerequisites